- Home

 This form of abuse prevents the victim/survivor’s access to financial resources or controlling their financial decisions.
 Examples include:

-• Refusing to provide money for basic needs, such as medicine, food, rent, or clothing
+- Refusing to provide money for basic needs (e.g., medicine, food, rent, clothing) or for items essential to gender expression (e.g., gender-affirming clothing)

 Legal abuse or harassment

-Abuse can also include misusing the criminal justice, family courts, or child welfare services to harass, maintain control over, or stay in contact with the victim/survivor.
+Abuse can also include misusing the criminal justice system, family courts, or child welfare services to harass, maintain control over, or stay in contact with the victim/survivor.
 Examples include:

 Cyber abuse or technology-facilitated abuse